Abbie's Sparkle Foundation: Aberdeenshire mum inspired by teen's story takes on 21 epic challenges for what would have been her 21st birthday

 After donating thousands to the charity through multiple fundraising events, the 40-year-old was asked to become a trustee.

-Abbie would have turned 21 in October 2023 and, to commemorate what would have been, Mrs Donald is taking on her biggest challenge yet; 21 challenges in 21 months, raising £21k per year for Abbie’s Sparkle Foundation.
+Abbie would have turned 21 in October 2023 and, to commemorate what would have been, Mrs Donald is taking on her biggest challenge yet: 21 challenges in 21 months, raising £21,000 per year for Abbie’s Sparkle Foundation.

 Between February 2022 and October 2023, Mrs Donald, a beauty therapist from Udny Green, has vowed to undertake 21 massive challenges to raise a total of £42,000 for the foundation.